 It doesn’t lock your phone down, blacklist websites, or install digital handcuffs on your browser.
 It doesn’t even monitor your traffic.

-If you’re looking for something like Covenant Eyes, Canopy, or Freedom—tools that restrict access and monitor activity—Relay isn’t trying to compete with that lane.
+If you’re looking for something like Covenant Eyes, Canopy, or Freedom—tools that restrict access and monitor activity—Relay isn’t trying to compete in that lane.

 And that’s not because blockers are useless.